The Canterbury Tales (film): Plot

-The film credits role as the traditional ballad Ould Piper plays over top, about an elderly piper from Ballymoney who dies and is sent to Hell where he annoys the Devil with his terrible singing.
+The film credits roll as the traditional ballad Ould Piper plays over top, about an elderly piper from Ballymoney who dies and is sent to Hell where he annoys the Devil with his terrible singing.
 The characters from the later stories are introduced chattering to one another at the Tabard inn.
 Chaucer (played by Pasolini himself) enters through the gate and bumps into a heavy man covered in woad tattooing, injuring his nose.
-The wife of Bath delivers long-winded monologues to disinterested listeners about her weaving skills and sexual prowess.
-The Pardoner unsuccessfully attempts to sell what he claims are pieces of cloth from the sail of St. Peter's boat and the Holy Virgin's veil.
+The wife of Bath delivers long-winded monologues to uninterested listeners about her weaving skills and sexual prowess.
+The Pardoner unsuccessfully attempts to sell what he claims are pieces of cloth from the sail of St. Peter's boat and the Virgin's veil.
 Some other travelers enter and suggest they tell stories to make the journey more entertaining which leads into the main stories of the film.
 Chaucer opens his book and begins to write down their stories.

 First Tale (The Merchant's Tale):

 The elderly merchant Sir January decides to marry May, a young woman who has little interest in him.
-After they are married, the merchant suddenly becomes blind, and insists on constantly holding on to his wife' wrist as consolation for the fact that he cannot see her.
-Meanwhile, Damian, a young man whom May has interest in decides to take advantage of the situation.
+After they are married, the merchant suddenly becomes blind, and insists on constantly holding on to his wife's wrist as consolation for the fact that he cannot see her.
+Meanwhile, Damian, a young man whom May has interest in, decides to take advantage of the situation.
 May has a key to January's personal garden made.
 While the two are walking in the private garden, May asks to eat mulberries from one of the trees.
 Taking advantage of her husband's blindness, she meets with Damian inside of the tree, but is thwarted when the god Pluto, who has been watching over the couple in the garden, suddenly restores January's sight.
 January briefly sees May and her lover together and is furious.
 Fortunately for May, the goddess Persephone who also happens to be in the same garden fills her head with decent excuses to calm her husband's wrath.
 May convinces January that he has hallucinated and the two walk off together merrily.

 Second Tale (The Friar's Tale):